ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 **IMPORTANT:** The microservices making up the What's For Dinner application on its Spring version are developed to integrate with [**Spring Cloud Netflix**](https://cloud.spring.io/spring-cloud-netflix/).
 Spring Cloud Netflix provides Netflix OSS integrations for Spring Boot apps through autoconfiguration and binding to the Spring Environment and other Spring programming model idioms.
 With a few simple annotations you can quickly enable and configure the common patterns inside your application and build large distributed systems with battle-tested Netflix components.
 The patterns provided include Service Discovery (Eureka), Circuit Breaker (Hystrix), Intelligent Routing (Zuul) and Client Side Load Balancing (Ribbon).

-Since we want on this first deployment model to simulate a plain Spring based microservices application without integration to any other framework to mirror the [Java MicroProfile version](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/blob/microprofile/local_readme.md), you will see that many of the commands below will include flags to turn the Spring Cloud Netflix integration off.
+Since we want to simulate a plain Spring based microservices application without integrating it to any other framework on this first deployment model to mirror the [Java MicroProfile version](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd/tree/microprofile), you will see that many of the commands below will include flags to turn that Spring Cloud Netflix integration off.

 ### Appetizer, Entree and Dessert microservices